top of page

 Swimming Hole, Eakins.jpg

-Taught by art historian and queer art specialist Justin Polera, this course offers a fresh and insightful perspective on art history, revealing what has long been hidden in plain sight.
+Taught by art historian and queer art specialist Justin Polera, this online art history course offers a fresh and insightful perspective on art history, revealing what has long been hidden in plain sight.
 With extensive expertise in queer art and culture and extensive experience in the Berlin and New York art scenes, Justin brings a compelling and engaging approach to this fascinating subject.

 Known for his sharp wit and dynamic storytelling, Justin makes complex ideas accessible and exciting—ensuring a thought-provoking and enjoyable experience.
 To further enrich the course, Lauren Jimerson will host the sessions, fostering lively discussions and deeper connections.